hdeadman/strapi-cas-example/README.md

 Curl - to access CAS Intializr and generate CAS Overlay Bash - tested on Windows with msys2, also on Ubuntu via Github Actions

+If you using msys2 on windows, you have to add all of those tools to your path.

 # Run CAS
 ```